A350 Melksham bypass

 It has been a longstanding priority for the council to improve north-south connectivity along the A350, but to also recognise the important local function that the existing route serves at Melksham, and issues such as journey time delays and poor reliability, accidents, severance and noise and air quality.

-This page contains background information about this project, and will be updated as progress is made and as further information becomes available.
+This page contains background information about this project, which will be updated as progress is made and as further information becomes available.

 Between November 2020 and January 2021, we undertook an initial consultation exercise regarding the potential improvements.
 We received more than 1,000 questionnaire responses, and 175 additional written submissions.